 But not many think to use this day of giving primarily to promote monthly giving options.
 So, this is a great way you can rise above the noise!

-You need your data.
+You need strong data.

-And as in many cases, we’ll use donor data you already have available!
 Hopefully, you’ve been maintaining good data hygiene.
 Otherwise, you’ll have a little more work cut out for you to get organized.

-There are two key data points, aside from the dollar value of prior gifts, you will need to promote monthly giving options this GivingTuesday.
+There are two key data points aside from the dollar value of prior gifts, you will need to promote monthly giving options this GivingTuesday.

-• Is a given donor enrolled in monthly giving?
+- Is a given donor enrolled in monthly giving?

 If possible, see if you can apply these parameters to your entire donor base.
-A well-organized data base will make your job much easier.
-And you’re halfway there if you already have an audience segment for current monthly donors!
+A well-organized database will make your job much easier.
+And you’re halfway there if you already have an audience segment for current monthly donors.

 You will then use these data points to shape your message and guide your outreach strategy.

-READ MORE: Are you keeping good data hygiene?
+LEARN MORE: Are you keeping good data hygiene?

 For current monthly donors.